History of the University of North Georgia: The Hoag Administration

 A former dean of the school by the name of Merritt Eldred Hoag succeeded Roger in the presidency.
 Several significant augmentation were made to the college during the Hoag years.
 It was during his presidency, in 1970, that the school's ROTC program expanded from an infantry program to Branch General, which allowed graduates to select which branch of service they would go into following their graduation.
 Under the Hoag administration the college carried on with a healthy expansion and steady series of construction projects.
-NGC's desperate campus-housing need was met in 1951 with the opening of the new Lewis Hall dormitory, which allowed the school to house twice as many coeds.
+NGC's desperate campus-housing need was met in 1951 with the opening of the new Lewis Hall dormitory, which allowed the school to house twice as many female students.
 Despite this substantial addition to student housing on campus the school still in need of a new boys' dormitory.
 In 1955 Gaillard Hall was constructed for $350,000 at the site of what was previously the college's cattle field.
 With the addition of the Memorial Hall, a few years later, the college's campus reached a total area of 186 acres.
 The extensive building endeavors of UNG in the 1950s continued well into the 1960s.
 The gubernatorial administrations of Carl Sanders and subsequently Lester Maddox fostered an unprecedented era of educational development in Georgia during the 1960s.
 However the late 1960s also brought with it an increase of public apprehension towards military colleges.
 Although UNG received less funds during this decade, it was still receiving a greater amount of funds than it had at any point in its history.
 In 1964 the board of regents allocated roughly $1.8 million to the university to be used for the construction of new campus facilities.
 Perhaps the most recognizable structure made possible by this funding was the new academic building that was named for Edgar Brown Dunlap, who was the former chairman of the Board of Regents.
 The new Dunlap building allowed for the much needed expansion of the business administration, mathematics, English, and modern languages departments.
 Shortly thereafter was the construction of Sirmons Hall and the Lewis Hall annex, which were able to house 975 students collectively.
 Attendance at the college was further bolstered when, in 1968, it began to admit nonmilitary commuter students (not living in college-affiliated housing) for the first time.
 This alteration could also be seen as the beginning of NGC's scholastic interaction with GSC (then Gainesville Junior College), as it allowed students of the junior college to complete their education at NGC.
 The final, and perhaps most recognizable, addition to the UNG campus under the Hoag administration was the Student Center, which was built in 1969.
 It was a four-story steel structure which featured a patio, canteen, dining room, post office, theater, a music room, and lounges.
 Less than a year after the construction of the Student Center that would later bear his name, Merritt E. Hoag retired.
 By the end of his presidency in July 1970 Hoag had served in the position longer than any of his predecessors.
 This record has only ever been surpassed by his successor, John H. Owen, who served one year longer than Hoag.